5 Ingredient Healthy Buckeyes Recipe (No Powdered Sugar)

 Melt the chocolate on top of the stove – Place the chocolate with the coconut oil in a small saucepan and heat it over low heat, often stirring until the chocolate melts and is smooth in texture – gradually add up to a teaspoon more of coconut oil to adjust the texture if necessary.

-Melt the chocolate in the microwave - in a pyrex (heatproof) dish, set the timer for 30 seconds, and give the chocolate a stir, repeat at 30-second intervals until all the chocolate has melted.
-If it is too thick, add ½ to 1 teaspoon of melted coconut oil.
+Melt the chocolate in the microwave – in a Pyrex (heatproof) dish, set the timer for 30 seconds, and give the chocolate a stir, repeat at 30-second intervals until all the chocolate has melted.
+If it is too thick, add 1/2 to 1 teaspoon of melted coconut oil.

 Here are the most commonly asked questions about sweet and spicy pickles.
 If your question isn’t answered below, leave me a comment below and I will get back to you as soon as I can.